mwuttke97/turisimi/docu/manual.md

 General
 ####

-**turisimi** is a Turing Mashine simulator.
-You should know about Turing Mashines, if you want to use this application.
+**turisimi** is a Turing Machine simulator.
+You should know about Turing Machines, if you want to use this application.
 On the Internet there are useful informations.

 Usage
 ####